a small earthquake shakes Arizona City; There are no immediate reports of any injuries or damage - ExBulletin

 a small earthquake shakes Arizona City; There are no immediate reports of any injuries or damage

-Chino Valley, Arizona (AP) — A 3.8-magnitude earthquake rocked a town in northern Arizona Sunday afternoon, but there was no immediate news of any injuries or damage, according to authorities.
+A 3.8-magnitude earthquake shook a northern Arizona town Sunday afternoon, authorities said, but there was no immediate word of any injuries or damage.

 The USGS said the small quake occurred near Chino Valley, north of Prescott, around 2 p.m.